-It can be seen that the URE (95%) for all satellites is below the 7m threshold.
+It can be seen that the URE (95%) for all satellites is well below the 7m threshold.

-The daily constellation RMS URE results in the period October to December 2021 and the 3.6m threshold are shown in the next figure.
+The daily constellation RMS URE results in the period July to September 2023 and the 3.6m threshold are shown in the next figure.
 Note that $\leq$ 7 m 95% SPS SIS URE performance standard is equivalent to a $\leq$ 3.6 m RMS SPS SIS URE performance standard [RD.1].
 This is also important for the position service availability assessment.